Turn Your Garage into a Dance Studio

 You may collect items for your dance routine along the way.
 Some routines make use of bands, balls, props, or other items.
 Keep a shelf where you can keep these things readily available and organized.
 A well-placed shelf should be out of your way, but still convenient.
 Keep it from getting cluttered with non-dance related things.
 A focused area is key for promoting self-confidence and motivation.

 Adding the Finishing Touch

 Dancing is hard work.
 You want the environment to be comfortable, not too hot or too cold.
 Consider adding a heating and cooling element to your garage for a comfortable dance studio.
-You want the area to be proper ventilated, and we have a dependable solution for it.
+You want the area to be properly ventilated, and we have a dependable solution for it.
 Simply adding a Fresh Air Screen to your garage can allow fresh air in so you can breathe in clean air while you practice.